-I AM BEING INTERVIEWED about my tattoos today by the super-sweet and spunky Sarah Lambert from The Laughing Medusa.
+I am being interviewed about my tattoos today by the super-sweet and spunky Sarah Starrs from The Laughing Medusa.
 And all that tattoo talk made me start thinking…

 Overall, on a scale of 1 to 10 with 10 being “it hurt more than being skinned alive and dipped in lemon juice” I’d say my average pain level was between 4 and 6.
 It’s uncomfortable with moments of pain but nothing that can’t be tolerated (for the most part).

 I’m asked this question about my leg piece more often than you’d believe.
 Specifically, and I find this truly puzzling, people ask if I painted it on myself.
 They don’t even think it’s a temporary tattoo…they think I wake up in the morning and doodle it on each day.
 The reason it blows my mind that people would think it’s fake is because it takes up my entire calf.
 The whole damn thing.
 I would have to be a special kind of crazy to get up every single day and draw the same detailed piece on my leg over and over and over again.

 Temporary tattoos are pretty easy to spot.
 They are shiny and that shininess has a clearly defined border.
 They also tend to be small and detailed…too small and detailed to be accomplished on that scale in an actual tattoo.